2017 Monster Energy NASCAR Cup Series: Race reports

 Dale Earnhardt Jr. started on pole for his final career Talladega race.
 Jamie McMurray and Erik Jones got together trying to come to pit road and also collected Jeffrey Earnhardt.
 Joey Logano led early and dominated the race as teammate Brad Keselowski won the first stage.
 A wreck happened, but Ryan Blaney was able to win the second stage.
-In the final stage, there were multiple multicar wrecks that took out several top contenders including Kevin Harvick, Clint Bowyer, Ricky Stenhouse Jr., Kyle Busch, Daniel Suarez, Blaney, Chase Elliott, Kurt Busch, Kyle Larson, Jimmie Johnson, and Martin Truex Jr. On the restart, Keselowski made a last lap pass on Ryan Newman to advance in the "Round of 8" for his third win of the season and fifth at Talladega.
+In the final stage, there were multiple multicar wrecks that took out several top contenders including Kevin Harvick, Clint Bowyer, Ricky Stenhouse Jr., Kyle Busch, Daniel Suárez, Blaney, Chase Elliott, Kurt Busch, Kyle Larson, Jimmie Johnson, and Martin Truex Jr. On the restart, Keselowski made a last lap pass on Ryan Newman to advance in the "Round of 8" for his third win of the season and fifth at Talladega.
 Dale Earnhardt Jr. finished his career at Talladega with a seventh-place finish.